- Practice Areas

 When you go about your daily activities in California, we know the last thing you expect is that you will be injured due to the careless or negligent actions of someone else.
 Unfortunately, the reality is that there are countless ways that personal injuries occur.

 However, when we step back and look at the most common ways in which personal injury cases arise, we can see some patterns.
 In general, we will find that most of the injuries involve the incidents that we list here.

-Please keep in mind that it is always beneficial to speak to a personal injury lawyer when you are making a decision about whether or not to pursue a claim against another individual.
+Please keep in mind that it is always beneficial to speak to an experienced personal injury lawyer in Orange County when you are making a decision about whether or not to pursue a claim against another individual.